I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltcancellablewaitformultipleobjects.md

 If Timeout is specified, the wait is automatically satisfied if none of the specified wait conditions are met when the given interval expires.

 A time-out value of zero (that is, *Timeout == 0) allows you to test a set of wait conditions, and to conditionally perform any additional actions if the wait can be immediately satisfied, as in the acquisition of a mutex.

-### -param WaitBlockArray [in, optional]
+`WaitBlockArray`

 If Count &lt;= THREAD_WAIT_OBJECTS, WaitBlockArray can be <b>NULL</b>.
 Otherwise, this parameter must point to a memory buffer of <code>sizeof(KWAIT_BLOCK) * Count</code> bytes.
 The routine uses this buffer for record-keeping while performing the wait operation.

-### -param CallbackData [in]
+`CallbackData`

 A pointer to the <a href="..\fltkernel\ns-fltkernel-_flt_callback_data.md">FLT_CALLBACK_DATA</a> structure that represents the I/O operation that was issued by the user and that can be canceled by the user.
 The caller must ensure that the I/O operation will remain valid for the duration of this routine and that the I/O must not have a cancel routine set (for example, <a href="..\fltkernel\nf-fltkernel-fltsetcancelcompletion.md">FltSetCancelCompletion</a> function must not have been called on the I/O operation).
 Note that the <i>CallbackData</i> must be held by the caller as it cannot be passed to a lower-level driver.

-## -returns
+## Return Value

 <b>FltCancellableWaitForMultipleObjects</b> can return one of the following values:
 <dl>
 <dt><b>STATUS_SUCCESS</b></dt>